When Your Wife or Husband is a Flirt Should You Take It Seriously?

 You May Not Be Giving Them Enough Attention

-Think about this: are you giving your spouse all the attention they need?
-If you are not, then there’s every likelihood that they may resort to flirting to fill their attention void.
+Think about this: are you giving your spouse the attention they need and flirting with them?
+If not, maybe they are resorting to flirting to fill their significance need.

-You may be a woman who is passionate about her career and spend very little time with your husband.
-Or, as a man, you are so focused on your automobile company that you barely notice your wife has needs.
+You may be a woman who is passionate about her career and spend little time with your spouse.
+Or, maybe you’re a man focused on your family and not noticing your partner.

 In any case, every human being – especially extroverts – loves to receive and give attention.
 And suppose you are not available to indulge your spouse.
 In that case, they may unconsciously begin to get and give attention to any member of the opposite sex that is always ‘available.’
 They may do this even when there is no intention to be unfaithful to you.